 Yinhalka turned to Holly.
 “The battlefield’s prepped.
 I’ll give the order to—”

-Holly cut her off with an enraged scream, “RRRAAAAAAHHHH!!!” and charged the pass.
+Holly cut her off with an enraged scream and charged the pass.
 Forty Death Riders followed behind in a wedge-shaped formation.

 “CLOSE ON MY HEELS!
 I WANT SKULLS ON PIKES!”

-Yinhalka’s voice had become a muted drone in Holly’s ears.
-But when the general had stated the field was prepped, everything had crystallized, and a primal scream had erupted from the cheerleader’s throat.
+Yinhalka’s voice had become a muted drone.
+But when she’d stated that the field was prepped, everything had crystallized, and a primal scream had erupted from Holly’s throat.
 A second later she was charging into the pass, forty Death Riders following in her wake.
-As they spread out into an arrowhead formation, they unleashed savage, murderous cries.
+As they spread out into an arrowhead formation, savage, murderous cries leapt from their throats.